 Project Implicit (Harvard).
 Project Implicit is a non-profit organization and international collaboration between researchers who are interested in implicit social cognition; thoughts and feelings outside of conscious awareness and control.

 "White Privilege: Unpacking the Invisible Knapsack" by Peggy McIntosh, Ph.
 D., the former Associate Director of the Wellesley College Center for Research on Women, is also the founder of the National SEED Project on Inclusive Curriculum (Seeking Educational Equity & Diversity),

 “Who Gets to Be Afraid in America?” by Kendi, Ibram X., Director of the Antiracist Research and Policy Center at American University"

 "The Long Shadow" is a documentary that follows two white Southern filmmakers as they travel the roads of oppression and suppression to reveal the connections of slavery and strong-arm Southern politics to the current racial strife in America.
 The film is a disturbing story about the lingering human cost of ignorance, intolerance, and inaction in the U.S., casting a long shadow over our national identity and imperfect democracy.
-You can stream it here online until June 14 or watch it on Kanopy with your library card.
+You can watch it on Kanopy with your library card.